+This is a notice about our research support service.
 "Development of Science and Technology Innovation Policy for Knowledge-Intensive Value Creation-Toward a World-Leading Country by Realizing Society 5.0-Final Summary" (Special Committee on General Policy of the Council for Science and Technology, March 26, 2020) states that "Based on the fact that startups that have strong feelings and passion for research support and return of research results to society, which has been carried out by the government as a public business, are beginning to appear, it is necessary to form a new public-private partnership system."

-Under such circumstances, the Ministry of Education, Culture, Sports, Science and Technology established the "Research Support Service Partnership Certification System (A-PRAS)" in FY2019.
-This system improves the research environment for researchers by accrediting research support services provided by private businesses that meet certain requirements as "research support service partnerships" by the Minister of Education, Culture, Sports, Science and Technology.
-With the aim of accelerating the promotion of science and technology and the creation of innovation in Japan, and supporting the development of various efforts related to research support services, nine services have been certified by FY2020.
+Under such circumstances, the Ministry of Education, Culture, Sports, Science and Technology established the "Research Support Service Partnership Certification System (A-PRAS)" in FY2019 to improve the research environment for researchers, accelerate the promotion of science and technology and the creation of innovation in Japan, and support the development of various efforts related to research support services.
+The system accredits research support services provided by private businesses that meet certain requirements as "research support service partnerships" by the Minister of Education, Culture, Sports, Science and Technology.
+Nine services were certified by FY2020.